Continue

 Strengths

 Continue is strong where extensibility and governance matter more than out-of-the-box polish.
-It gives teams a real path to standardize internal rules, model routing, and approval patterns without locking themselves to one provider’s roadmap.
+It gives teams a real path to standardize internal rules, model routing, checks, and approval patterns without locking themselves to one provider’s roadmap.
 That makes it particularly attractive for engineering organizations that want AI assistance but do not want their tooling assumptions outsourced.

 Limitations